Tradeline: What is it, Process, On Credit Report, Types, Examples

 View Pricing

-Tradeline On A Credit Report
+What is a Tradeline On A Credit Report?

 • Type of tradelines such as open account, installment loan, and revolving account

-• Current balance
+• Current balance that shows the money owed

-• Partial or scrambled account number
+• Partial or scrambled account number for security

 • Original loan amount or credit limit for installment loans and credit cards, respectively

-• Payment status
+• Payment status that indicates on-time or late payments

-• Account responsibility
+• Account responsibility showing primary or joint status

-• Minimum monthly payment
+• Minimum monthly payment required

 • Date of last activity, including payments